-Domotz allows you to monitor SNMP OIDs explicitely, by polling periodically the device and displaying the extracted value.
-In particular:
+Domotz allows you to monitor SNMP OIDs by periodically polling the device and displaying the extracted value.
+Here is a summary:

-- Domotz provides featuers to facilitate the MIB navigation and identify the right OIDs.
+- Domotz provides features to facilitate MIB navigation and identify the right OIDs.

-- Numerical values are also put in charts.
+- Numerical values are also put into charts.

-- You can configure alerts, based on conditions on the extracted values.
+- You can configure alerts, based on conditions of the extracted values.

 - SNMP versions v1, v2 and v3 are supported.